 Trustees are legally bound to ensure that all expenditure against RECCT income is in furtherance of the objectives set out in the charity’s governing document, and for no other purpose.
 Annually, the amount that the Trustees distribute exceeds the income from Day’s Pay Scheme subscriptions; the additional disbursement is the result of additional income from investments and other miscellaneous sources (e.g. donations and legacies).

 What were the RECCT funds used for in 2016?

 The Central Charitable Trust disbursed funds as follows:

 - The Sapper

-The production and distribution of the Sapper magazine to units and individuals, world-wide, is funded by the RECCT.
-In 2016, this cost £49,114.
+The production and distribution of The Sapper magazine to Regular and Reserve units and individuals, world-wide, is funded by the RECCT.
+In 2021 tis cost £53,749.